 - In 2007 A.D.O.P.T. began providing on-site veterinary care for all shelter animals and expanded overall veterinary care to include on-site surgeries in 2008.

-- Over the last nineteen years, A.D.O.P.T.’s "Makin’ Strides for Strays" Walk-A-Thon has grown to attract 800 human participants and 400 canine participants annually.
+- Over the last twenty-one years, A.D.O.P.T.’s "Makin’ Strides for Strays" Walk-A-Thon has grown to attract 800 human participants and 400 canine participants annually.
+A total $940,198 in pledges have been raised from this fundraiser.

 - Over 800 donors and 200 volunteers currently support A.D.O.P.T.’s work.